Automated calculations of exchange magnetostriction: Introduction

-In practice, despite the theoretical description of the paramagnetic state at zero-temperature is double, the calculation of $\omega_s$ using the paramagnetic state is still a tedious task.
-So in this sense, it would be desirable to find alternative ways to compute $\omega_s$ which could be easily automatized\cite{AELAS,maelas_publication2021,maelas_v2}, making it more suitable for high-throughput screening.
-Such kind of computational tool might be helpful to further improve Invar alloys or to discover new families of magnetic materials with very large $\omega_s$ ($>10^{-2}$).
-In previous versions of the program MAELAS\cite{maelas_publication2021,maelas_v2}, it was possible to compute anisotropic magnetoelastic constants ($b^{ani}$) and magnetostrictive coefficients ($\lambda^{ani}$) but not the isotropic ones.
+In practice, the theoretical study of the PM state at zero-temperature and $\omega_s$ with current available methods is possible but is not easy.
+So in this sense, it would be desirable to find alternative ways to compute these quantities which could be easily automatized\cite{AELAS,maelas_publication2021,maelas_v2}, making it more suitable for high-throughput screening.
+For example, such kind of strategy might be helpful to further improve Invar alloys or to discover new families of magnetic materials with very large $\omega_s$ ($>10^{-2}$).
+In previous versions of the python package MAELAS\cite{maelas_publication2021,maelas_v2}, it was possible to compute anisotropic magnetoelastic constants ($b^{ani}$) and magnetostrictive coefficients ($\lambda^{ani}$) in automated way but not the isotropic ones.
 Here, we release a new version of MAELAS (v3.0) where we extend its capabilities by implementing a methodology to compute $b^{iso}$, $\lambda^{iso}$ and $\omega_s$.
 To do so, we make use of the universal notation proposed by E. du Tremolet de Lacheisserie \cite{booktremolet} which, thanks to its rigorous theoretical derivation based on the framework of group theory, naturally decomposes the definition of the magnetoelastic constants arising from isotropic and anisotropic magnetic interactions.
+The source files of this new version are available in GitHub repository \cite{Maelas}.

 The paper is organized as follows.
-In Section \ref{section:method}, we describe the methodology to compute $b^{iso}$, $\lambda^{iso}$ and $\omega_s$, and provide details about its implementation in MAELAS.
+In Section \ref{section:method}, we describe the methodology to compute $b^{iso}$, $\lambda^{iso}$ and $\omega_s$, while Section \ref{section:comp_details} is devoted to technical details about its implementation in MAELAS.
 This method is benchmarked in Section \ref{section:test}.
 In Section \ref{section:limit}, we discuss about some limitations of this version and future perspectives.
 The paper ends with a summary of the main conclusions and future perspectives (Section \ref{section:con}).